tomsik68/distribench/README.md

 2. Prepare benchexec configuration XML and copy it onto each machine into `$DISTRIBENCH_HOME`
 3. Copy benchexec configuration XML onto master node.
 4. Start `./distribute_benchmarks.py` on master node (running the script without parameters reveals usage)

+## What happens automagically

+- each worker node clones `sv-benchmarks` repository into `/var/data/statica/`
+- each worker node is locked by existence of file `/var/data/statica/distribench.lock`
+- benchexec is installed into `/var/data/statica/benchexec`

+## Output

+Outputs of tool for every job plus benchexec configuration XML are written to: `/var/data/statica/symbiotic-$USER/$TestsName/$(date +%s)/`.
+The precise name of the directory is visible in the email and also in master node log.